 Except for when he's The Dragon to WWE's Biggest BadVince McMahon, the owner of WWE and HHH's father-in-law.
 In fact his two major main event heel runs (his Attitude era run in 1999-2001 and his Evolution/King of Kings run in 2002-2006) ultimately had him become Vince's Dragon in the end, though the latter only happened at the very end.
 Even his most recent run has him being Vince's Dragon, though he's more of a Dragon-in-Chief so far as Vince only made one appearance since HHH's heel turn, making Vince more of a Bigger Bad.

 Of course, as mentioned above, they wound up being Vince's Co-Dragons (along with Shane McMahon) in their initial run following Vince's Face-Heel Turn, and are currently playing the role to Vince sans Shane.
-Though Vince is more of a Bigger Bad whose only made one appearance since their Face Heel Turns, at least for now.
+Though Vince is more of a Bigger Bad who's only made one appearance since their Face Heel Turns, at least for now.

 He plays this trope pretty damn straight.
 When he's heel, his hair is cleaner and pulled into a ponytail, making him look much more blond; when he's face, his hair is loose and unkempt, making his hair look darker.

 And during his heel runs in the early 2000s, he actually did dye his hair a much lighter golden blond than is his natural color.

 The walkout isn't the first time that the WWE locker room threatened to boycott him.